SRC calls for unity across Parliament

 “In these unsettling times when growth is weak, retail sales are flatlining and taxes and other statutory costs are spiralling, businesses crave certainty and predictability.”

-This renewed call on ScotGov follows on after the SRC sent parliament its Scottish Budget recommendation papers in September, which contained suggestions for cutting costs of government whilst delivering support for retail business owners on areas including taxes, regulation and crime.
+This renewed call on ScotGov comes after the SRC sent Parliament its Scottish Budget recommendation papers in September, which contained suggestions for cutting costs of government while delivering support for retail business owners on areas including taxes, regulation and crime.

-This has been further emboldened by the reveal of Westminster’s Autumn Statement, with the SRC noting that the rise in employers National Insurance contributions had “fundamentally altered the outlook”, as it would add £190million each year to Scottish retailers’ costs, says the SRC.
+This has been further emboldened by the reveal of Westminster’s Autumn Statement, with the SRC claiming that the rise in employers National Insurance contributions had “fundamentally altered the outlook”, as it would add £190million each year to Scottish retailers’ costs.

 Lonsdale said: “We hope Scottish ministers will bring forward a pragmatic pro-business Budget which doesn’t unfairly increase the cost of doing business and prioritises business taxes.